ansegura7/DataRegressors/README.md

 | 15 | WC | Operational |  | Numerical |
 | 16 | Test_Oil | Well Test | bbls | Numerical |

+All datasets used in this project can be viewed in this <a href="https://github.com/ansegura7/DataRegressors/tree/master/data">folder</a>.

 ## Dependencies
 To install these packages with conda, run the following commands: